 Costs: US$20-30 a day not including activities in Vic Falls or any safari

 Money: ATMs in Lusaka and Livingstone - a Visa Plus over Cirrus card is useful.
 The currency is the Kwacha.
-During 2012 USD dollar transactions were banned and to pay any bills (hotel, airport tax) you must use Kwacha.
+During late 2012 USD dollar transactions were banned and to pay any bills (hotel, airport tax) you must use Kwacha.
 However greenbacks are still accepted for visas on arrival.
 During 2013 it is planned the Zambian Kwacha - has many zeros - will be redenominated meaning 5,000 (about 1USD) will become 500.

 Getting around: Good buses connecting major points in the country.
 Trains, apart from the Dar es Salaam connection are perhaps not preferable.
 To move around with speed, Pro-flight is a decent domestic airline, but prices do not included airport taxes and fees you will be hit for as you leave.